rricharz/trainz-controller/README.md

   which are normally assigned to the states of the keys on the keyboard.
 Therefore, the "shift", "alt" and "ctrl" keys need to be activaded at the same time, if for expample the keyboard code "ctrl-j" needs to be executed.
 Search for "KEY_LEFT_CTRL" and "KEY_LEFT_SHIFT" in the sketch.
   These might be replaced with "NULL" if keys without "ctrl" or "shift" are assigned to these actions.
 The sketch has been tested on a Mac (Trainz from Appstore) and a Mac with TANE using a Swiss German keyboard.

-The following two actions might not work on other keyboards without adding the following alternative key controls:
+  The following two actions might not work on other keyboards without adding the following

+    alternative key controls:
-    move backwards in consist         <shift> c
+    move backwards in consist         shift-c
-    move forwards in consist          <ctrl>  c
+    move forwards in consist          ctrl-cc

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by